movementlabsxyz/movement-hack-temp/src/experiment-intro.md

-# Experiment Introduction
+# Movement Hack Introduction

-Welcome to the Rust Book experiment, and thank you for your participation!
-First, we want to introduce you to the new mechanics of this experiment.
+Welcome to the Movement Hack course, and thank you for your participation!
+First, we want to introduce you to the new mechanics of this course.

 ## 1. Quizzes

-The main mechanic is **quizzes**: each page has a few quizzes about the page's content.
-We have two rules about quizzes for this experiment:
+The main mechanic is **quizzes**: each page has one ore more quizzes about the page's content.
+We have two rules about quizzes:

 1. **Take a quiz as soon as you get to it.**
 2. **Do not skip a quiz.**

-(We don't enforce these rules, but please follow them!)
+(We don't enforce these rules, but please follow them!
+You can get points on Galxe for submitting quiz results!)

 Every quiz looks like the one below.
 Try it out by clicking "Start".